kodelit/PlistMapper/README.md

 ### Arguments
 - `--output <dir>`

-	allows to provide custom output dir, default is the script directory
+	Allows to provide custom output dir, default is the script directory

 - `--xcode-proj-template <template_identifier>|<template name>`

-	makes the tool generate markdown files describing:
+	Makes the tool generate markdown files describing:

 	- template defined using its identifier (TemplateInfo.plist:Identifier) or its name
 	- all ancestors of the template